- Dog and animal management

 We’ve invested heavily in our water infrastructure and we’re in good shape because of it.
 As further taxpayer funding has not been committed, Kāpiti residents could end up subsidise future investment in other districts where there is an infrastructure deficit.

 We are advancing significant projects to deliver improved environmental outcomes and build capacity across our drinking water, wastewater and stormwater networks.

 There are several reasons why we’re pushing ahead with this critical work.
 With our growing population and in the face of our changing climate, delaying or cancelling work is kicking the can down the road.

 Continuing to plan for the future is our way of committing to and protecting the vision and aspirations of iwi partners and our community before we lose our ability to do so.
-We expect to be reimbursed appropriately for all debt relating to investment in water assets, including any incurred between now and transition on 1 July 2024.
+We expect to be reimbursed appropriately for all debt relating to investment in water assets, including any incurred between now and the transition date.